gammapy/fhee/README.md

 Your mission, should you decide to accept it, is to use the rest of the tutorial (30 min?) to apply your newly learned skills to extend the `fhee` package with a new function that finds the 2FHL sources with the highest-energy event nearby.

-Here's a suggestion how to do this in three steps (code, tests, docs) with detailed instructions.

 - Find a partner and do [pair programming](https://en.wikipedia.org/wiki/Pair_programming)!

 - Decide who will be the "driver" and who will be the "observer".